 We’re not into delocalization.
 We’re into creating a community, a spirit, a mind-set, making “Wild about Glasses”, our eyewear store near canal Saint-Martin in the heart of Paris an eco- and a people-friendly venue, offering quality optics, quality products, from the 19th century unifocal to Essilor Varilux, the best in state-of-the-art progressive lenses, with three highly-qualified opticians to serve you.

 At “Wild about Glasses”, hand craftsmanship begins following a rigorous selection process, based on three elements: the quality of the materials used, the quality of manufacturing and a highly-informed sense of esthetics.

 We dismantle and take apart the frame, go over and check each piece one-by-one, as if with a fine tooth comb, then put them all back together again step-by-step.

 Everything is meticulously polished and repolished, removing any trace of even a micro-scratch.

-Your frames – their colour, plaquettes, manchonne, and charnières – are born again, come alive!
+Your frames – their colour, nosepads, hinges – are born again, come alive!
 This is thanks to a series of rigorous control checks.
 And our sophisticated optical equipment.

 Our finished product is impeccable and meets the highest standards!

-So are the ESSILOR lenses, and the cutting and the grinding of the lenses, which we also do right there in our workshop.
+ESSILOR lenses created and are N°1 in progressive lenses, and we do the cutting and the grinding of the lenses here in our workshop.
 In that magnifique frame, your lenses find a welcome home.
-Each step takes 45 minutes, … of work in all.
+Restoring a frame takes just 45 minutes.

 Our professional services include providing you with highest quality of ESSILOR Varilux lenses within 48 hours as well as a detailed bill and a copy of your prescription, which allows you to be properly reimbursed by CPAM and your life insurance firm.